1997 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-From the table below, we can see the market activity of 1997-S DCAM Penny in the past year.
+From the table below, we can see the market activity of the 1997-S DCAM Penny in the past year.

 Market activity: 1997-S DCAM Penny